DigitalOcean, Floating IP and VoIP

 nat=force_rport,comedia

-Let’s try to get the same result with docker.
+Let’s attempt to achieve the same result using Docker.

-It works if asterisk can bind to the same private IP address where floating IP points, but requires to run container with --net=host option:
+The configuration works if Asterisk inside the Docker container can bind to the same private IP address to which the Floating IP is pointed.
+This requires running the container with the --net=host option:

 docker run -ti --rm \